chiuhans111/lens-creator-b3d-addon/README.md

 # blender lens creator add-on
+version 0.0.1

+View3D > Add > Mesh > Lens

- a simple blender add-on that generates simple lens model
+a simple blender add-on that generates simple lens model Blender version: 2.8

+Lens Creator
+author: Hans Chiu

+---

+This project is me practicing how to write an add-on Might have lots of problems.